saranyaravichander/IoMT-Workshop/README.md

 5. Configure the Wi-Fi on our device and verify that it’s connected to a Wi-Fi network
 6. Enable-development mode on device

-## 2. Run a program on the Sphere device to extract sensor data
+## 2. Run a program on the Sphere device to extract sensor data and push to IoT Central

  1. Pull an Azure Sphere project down from GitHub
- 2. Review the different build options in the project  c.
-Build and run the project
+ 2. Review the different build options in the project

-## 3. Set up IoT Central application
+ 3. Build and run the project

-1. Create an IoT Central application from a template
+ 4. Create an IoT Central application from a template
-2. Provision our device to the IoT Central application
+ 5. Provision our device to the IoT Central application
-3. Configure the example application for the IoT Central configuration
+ 6. Configure the example application for the IoT Central configuration

-## 4. Push data to a FHIR Server
+## 3. Push data to a FHIR Server
 1. Set up IoMT connector to read from IoT Central
 2. Set up Azure API for FHIR c.
 Send data to Azure API for FHIR

-## 5. Visualize sensor data
+## 4. Visualize sensor data

 1. Set up Power App
 2. Visualize temperature sensor data on Power App